adopted-ember-addons/ember-file-upload/docs/upgrade-guide.md

 - `@accept` has been removed in favour of [Custom validation](file-validation.md#custom-validation).
 - `@disabled` has been removed.
 Disable uploads in your application code.
+- `@allowUploadsFromWebsites` has been removed.
+Dragging images from other browser windows is no longer supported.
 - `@name` has been deprecated in favour of passing a queue directly via `@queue`.
 - `@onFileAdd` has been deprecated.
 Use `onFileAdded` with `{{file-queue}}` helper or `@onDrop`.
 - HTML attributes are be applied to the Dropzone element.